 - A product in a high-demand category, like electronics, with at least 3-star ratings.

-- An exciting deal that is only available to Prime members.
+- An exciting deal that’s not only available to Prime members.

 - At least $5,000 worth of stock, so plan ahead.

 Prime Day is famous for the sheer amount of sales that are made.
 In the previous years, sellers had anywhere from double to 40 times their regular daily sales on Prime Day.
 An easy way to take advantage of all the potential sales is by lowering your prices to compete with other retailers.
 If you decide to do this, make sure there’s enough stock on hand to avoid overselling.
 It’s also important to take profit margins into account.
 It may not be worth it to reduce your prices on products with low margins.

-Prime Day is going to be a busy day, don’t underestimate what that means for your operations.
-Last year, Amazon received 18% more orders on Prime Day than it did on Black Friday.
-How is that for busy?
+Prime Day is going to be busy, don’t underestimate what that means for your shipping operations.
+Last year, Amazon sold 175 million items on Prime Day.
+How’s that for busy?
 You must be prepared logistically for the additional demand.

-If you are in the SFP program and have to meet Amazon’s requirements, make sure you’ve thought of the following:
+If you’re in the SFP program, make sure you’ve thought of the following:

 - Do you have enough shipping materials available?

-- Do you have enough man-power to handle fulfilling the extra orders on time?
+- Have you planned enough manpower to handle fulfilling the extra orders on time?

 Make Amazon Prime Day Profitable

-No matter how you sell on Amazon – FBA, FBM, or SFP – you have the potential to make great money on Prime Day.
+No matter how you sell on Amazon – FBA or SFP – you have the potential to make great money on Prime Day.
 Don’t let the opportunity pass you by.
 Use these tips and our Prime Day checklist to plan ahead, be prepared and sell, sell, sell.